symonkipkemei/Automating-Gopillar/ReadMe.md

 ## Future updates

-1. Color scheme, light scheme and ceiling plan to be added to the deliverable table
-2. Add table for unique aspects about the project, it will be easier to pin-point them later
-3. A section of abstracted clients requirements will be desirable.-Look for keywords that are likely to capture the clients desired outcome.
+1. A section of abstracted clients requirements will be desirable.-Look for keywords that are likely to capture the clients desired outcome.
-4. Change the bedroom outcome from NULL to 0